wcrum/labby/backend/docs/terraform-cloud-service.md

 - **Trigger Run**: `POST /api/v2/runs`
 - **Get Run Status**: `GET /api/v2/runs/{id}`

-## Default Configuration
+## Configuration Requirements

-The service includes a default Terraform configuration that creates:
+The service requires a `source_directory` to be specified in the service configuration.
+This directory should contain the Terraform configuration files (`.tf` files) that will be uploaded to the Terraform Cloud workspace.
-- AWS EC2 instance (t2.micro)
-- Basic networking
-- Outputs for instance ID and public IP

 ## Credentials